Re-imagining Economics Instruction with genAI

 ## About the presentation

 This presentation was delivered upon invitation from the [GWU Columbian College of Arts and Sciences (CCAS) Economics Department](https://economics.columbian.gwu.edu/).
-In delivering this, I asked [Juan Klopper, M.D.](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics/juan-klopper) from GWU Milken Institute School of Public Health join me and demonstrate some of his work teaching mathematics with generative Artificial Intelligence (genAI).
+In delivering this, I asked [Juan Klopper, M.D.](https://publichealth.gwu.edu/departments/biostatistics-and-bioinformatics/juan-klopper) from GWU Milken Institute School of Public Health to join me and demonstrate some of his work teaching mathematics with generative Artificial Intelligence (genAI).
 He is an extremely talented instructor with a wealth of expertise in medical science and advanced technologies.

 1. Foundation: genAI and pedagogy — what we should do, what AI literacy is, and what AI can do in teaching and research